We work with our partners to advance the health and wellness of

 Who we are:

-The All Alaska Pediatric Partnership (AAPP) a public-private organization committed to all children in Alaska.
+The All Alaska Pediatric Partnership (AAPP) a nonprofit 501(c)3 organization committed to all children in Alaska.
 Since 1995, AAPP has worked to create a space in which working relationships can grow and help advance positive decisions forward, benefiting the health of Alaska’s kids.
-As a unique network of children’s health service providers, the state of Alaska Division of Public Health and community groups, we bring a broad range of institutional perspectives together to exchange ideas and develop collaborative approaches that will enhance Alaska’s pediatric resources.
+Supported by a unique network of children’s health service providers, the state of Alaska Division of Public Health and community groups, we bring a broad range of institutional perspectives together to exchange ideas and develop collaborative approaches that will enhance Alaska’s pediatric resources.
 We’re a catalyst for improving systems of care through concentrated efforts on chosen initiatives.

 A few of the initiatives we have worked on in the past or are currently working on: